 This service opens in February and closes the day before Clearing starts.

 Results for Scottish Higher qualifications are normally released in early August, with A Level results following a little over a week later.

-Your son or daughter is eligible to apply through Clearing once they’ve received their results and if:
+Your child is eligible to apply through Clearing once they’ve received their results and if:

 - they haven’t met the conditions of their firm or insurance offer

 - they don’t hold any offers at any universities

 - they are applying through UCAS for the first time after the June deadline

 Clearing allows them to identify university degree programmes that have vacancies.
 They’ll need to contact universities via their Clearing hotlines to discuss course vacancies, and should find out almost straight away if they’ve got a place.